learn-co-curriculum/dsc-context-free-grammars-codealong/README.md

 ### Creating A Context-Free Grammar

 The first thing we'll do in this lab is create our own CFG and use it to parse a sentence.
-The goal of is to help us better understand the **_recursive_** nature of Context-Free Grammars.
+The goal of this is to help us better understand the **_recursive_** nature of Context-Free Grammars.
 By definition, these grammars have to be recursive, because valid sentences can contain other smaller, valid sentences.
 Consider the following example, pulled from the NLTK book's chapter on Analyzing Sentence Structure.
 We've highlighted the top-level Verb Phrase in each sentence.

 a.
 Usain Bolt **broke the 100m record**